Tag Clustering for Tag Maps

 - The recommended way to install the package is with

 conda install tagmaps -c conda-forge

 - If you need to install with pip, it is recommended to install all dependencies first (e.g. Windows users: use Gohlke wheels if available) and then run

 pip install tagmaps

-See the documentation for a complete guide to setup tagmaps package in Windows 10.
+For a detailed guide to setup tagmaps package in Windows 10, see the documentation .

 resourcesfolder somewhere locally